Butterfly Paradise Pre-Planned Cottage Garden

 This garden captures the essence of the cottage style perennial border.
 Massing the individual perennial species into groups magnifies their impact and creates a bold grouping that pleases with color, flower form and foliage.
 Late spring to late summer bloom times.
 Please note that not all the plants will be in bloom at the same time.
 The garden covers an area of 8' x 12' (90 sq. ft.).
 Save $30 off the single plant price of $339.70 5" pots.

-Comes with planting diagram, care instructions, and 30 plants including: (3) plants of Caryopteris ‘First Choice’ (5) plants each of Achillea Red Velvet, Coreopsis Creme Brulee OR , Veronica ‘Royal Candles’, and (6) plants each of Rudbeckia Fulgida Goldsturm, and Echinacea ‘Pow Wow White’.
+Comes with planting diagram, care instructions, and 30 plants including: (3) plants of Caryopteris ‘First Choice’ (5) plants each of Achillea Red Velvet, Coreopsis Creme Brulee, , Veronica ‘Royal Candles’, and (6) plants each of Rudbeckia Fulgida Goldsturm, and Echinacea ‘Pow Wow White’.

 *We reserve the right to substitute a plant with similar attributes.